metaeducation/ren-c/src/core/functionals/README.md

 * Space for the "details" array in the ACTION! cell was made by eliminating the idea that the core holds onto the "spec" block of a function.
-Instead, storing information about the parameters of a function is optional, and goes in what is called the `meta` object...which can contain arbitrary out-of-band information added onto ACTION!s.
+Instead, storing information about the parameters of a function is optional, and goes in what is called the `adjunct` object...which can contain arbitrary out-of-band information added onto ACTION!s.
 HELP reads this information, and it is possible to use variants of functions that do not generate it, as well as to free the HELP data after-the-fact.